Postdoctoral Fellowship in Clinical Child Psychology

 How to apply

-Our program adheres to the requirements for psychology licensure in the state of California.
-As part of the postdoctoral fellowship, our trainees receive 1,900 supervised clinical hours.
-Trainees participate in three to four hours of individual and group supervision each week with three different licensed psychologists.
+Consistent with the licensure requirements in many states, including California, our postdoctoral fellows receive 1800 supervised clinical hours.
+Trainees receive the equivalent of 4 hours of individual and group supervision with four different licensed clinical psychologist.
 At least one hour of supervision each week is individual and face-to-face with a primary supervisor.
 In addition, trainees meet with individual and group supervisors regarding their psychotherapy and assessment cases.
 It is our goal that at the end of their postdoctoral fellowship, fellows will have obtained the necessary professional competencies to practice autonomously with respect to psychotherapy and psychological assessment in various multidisciplinary settings.

 All applicants must have: